Mrfactotum/Filecopier/README.md

 #Readme for Filecopier.py

 Summary:

 File copier is a small program written in Python 3 which allows you to transfer certain file extensions from a tree of folder and subdirectories to a destination folder.

 Dependencies:

-Filecopier uses modules that come with Python 3.
+Filecopier uses the following modules that come with Python 3: os shutil
-Libraries used include:
-os
-shutil

 What can I use it for?

-Imagine you have hundreds of excel files mixed in with word documents, photos and other files.
+Imagine you have hundreds of excel files mixed in with word documents, photos and other files nested in many folders.
 This porgram allows you to search through a directory tree and pull out all the files ending with a certain file name.

-Example: Code
+Usage Example:
 Open filecopier in a text editor
 Edit the following lines: